 Staying focused on God in today’s ever changing world is not easy.
 Life happens so fast in the 21st Century that if your cell phone is 12 months old it’s out of date!

-Did you know this hectic rush of life we experience isn’t unique to our generation?
-Surprising, because how many times have you heard about “the good old days,” when life was slower and more simple?
+Did you know that this hectic rush of life we experience isn’t unique to our generation?
+Surprising, because how many times have you heard about “the good old days,” when life was supposedly slower and more simple?

 While the above quote sounds like something our parents and grandparents probably didn’t experience, that is actually from the book, The Great Gatsby by American author F. Scott Fitzgerald, published in 1925.

 When Fitzgerald wrote his legendary and tragic novel, the setting was a decadent, hurried, yet indifferent East Coast American society.